polkaulfield/lol-for-linux-installer/README.md

   Type `python ui_installer.py` and press enter.

-- Alternatively you can go to the ui_installer.py file properties and set is as executable and then double-click to open it
+- Alternatively you can go to the ui_installer.py file properties and set it as executable and then double-click to open it

 ## How to install it (Bash version - Simpler and safer version)
 - Download the latest release from the [Releases page](https://github.com/kassindornelles/lol-for-linux-bash-installer/releases)